How Automation Affects Other Aspects of User Acquisition Management

 If a UA manager needs to get more conversions so that the Facebook algorithm could perform better, they can move the event they’re optimizing for closer to the top of the funnel – to app installs, for example.
 Then, as the data accrue and they have enough conversions to optimize for a more specific, less frequent event (like in-app purchases), then they can change their conversion event target to something further down the funnel.

-This is still budgeting, in the sense that its managing spend, but it’s managing spend at a more strategic level.
-Now that the algorithms run so much of this side of UA management, we humans are left to figure out a strategy, not individual bids.
+This is still budgeting, in the sense that it’s managing spend, but it’s managing spend at a more strategic level.
+Automation affects UA Management.
+In fact, Now that the algorithms run so much of this side of UA management, we humans are left to figure out a strategy, not individual bids.

 Bottom Line, Creative is King!
 UA Performance is NOT a Three-Legged Stool